-We are happy to know that you are interested in the Graduate School of Arts & Sciences at Washington University in St. Louis.
+We are happy to know that you are interested in the Graduate School at Washington University in St. Louis.

 The Graduate School has a superior combination of distinguished faculty and talented students, with technical and academic resources to provide a remarkable academic experience.
 The School provides a physical and academic environment in which inquiry, intellectual growth and discovery can thrive and flourish.
 In addition to having strong academics, faculty, and research opportunities, Washington University encourages students to enhance their credentials: the school provides professional development opportunities, promotes student leadership, and trains students to become excellent teachers.